Academic Support Programs

 At the end of each session, you can expect to spend time developing a plan for further writing and revision.
 You can also expect to take copious notes and/or outline if necessary.

-Each session typically lasts 45 minutes, but can be a little shorter or longer depending on your needs.
-Sessions cannot exceed one hour in length in order to be respectful toward other students.
+Writing appointments are 45 minutes, but can be a little shorter depending on your needs.
+Sessions cannot exceed 45 minutes in length in order to be respectful toward other students.

 Meet the Writing Center Tutors